fshowalter/movielog-archive/reviews/three-on-a-match-1932.md

 :date: 2015-03-31
 :imdb_id: tt0023590
 :grade: C+
-:pull_quote: _Three on a Match_ is a great example of the crazy pre-code exploitation pictures that Hollywood produced in the early 1930s.
+:pull_quote: _Three on a Match_ works despite all the crazy.
+Or is it because of it?
+I’m not sure.
+With a cast like this, one is hard-pressed to care.
 ---
-_Three on a Match_ is a great example of the crazy pre-code exploitation pictures that Hollywood produced in the early 1930s.

-The story begins in the fall of 1919.
+	_Three on a Match_ begins in the fall of 1919.
 The film sets the time with what's now a common device, a montage of newspaper headlines.
 Jack Dempsey wins the world heavyweight title.
 Prohibition passes.
 Woman's suffrage passes.
 Then, a smaller article.
 The New York City schools are set to reopen after summer vacation.

 Cut to Public School 64.
 The camera pans back to reveal a school yard teaming with hundreds of children.
 Were they not twirling about and playing on slides and swings it would pass for a prison yard.
 Here, we meet three pre-teen girls.